Ousikai/Ousikai.github.io/_posts/tempest-crossing/teller-of-worlds/2020-08-09-teller-of-worlds.md

 ---
 layout: page
-subheadline: "Blog"
+subheadline: "Tempest Crossing"
 title: "Teller of Worlds"
-teaser: "A blog following Ousikai's daily musings and meanderings."
+teaser: "Follow the lore of the land in Tempest Crossing."
 header:
     image_fullwidth: "blog/teller-of-worlds/floor-1-original.png"
     caption: In this world, a single blade can take you anywhere you want to go.